kosli-dev/terraform-aws-evidence-reporter/examples/README.md

-In order to deploy the evidence reporter module, you will need to do the following:
+In order to deploy the ECS evidence reporter module, you will need to do the following:

 1. Set up Kolsi API token:
   - Log in to the https://app.kosli.com/, go to your profile, copy the `API Key` value.